decipleme/getandcleandata/README.md

 	                                                from the Samsung Galaxy S smartphone

-Both training and test phase data are combined first with the subjects and activity data column wise respectively.
+Both training and test phase data are combined first with the subjects and activity data, column wise respectively.
 The combined training and test data is then stacked upon to form a complete data set.